Starting your own business as a hairdresser or barber

 Renting a chair

-Chair rental involves a collaboration between two or more independent entrepreneurs who offer their services to customers at their own risk and expense from the same commercial premises.
+Chair rental involves a collaboration between 2 or more independent entrepreneurs who offer their services to customers at their own risk and expense from the same commercial premises.
 This approach is becoming increasingly popular.
 Chair rental can be a practical way to reduce your accommodation costs, buying costs, and marketing expenses.
-It also provides you with opportunities to expand your services, for example, by working with beauty therapists and nail stylists.Â
+It also gives you the chance to expand your services, for example, by working with beauty therapists and nail stylists.Â

 Taxes